zizhe-xia/IVQR-GMM-Python/README.md

     bnd      : (k by 2) matrix where the first and second columns respectively store the

                lower and upper bounds of the unknown coefficients.
-No boundary by default.
+No boundary by default (empty array).

 function output :